GPU profiling for WebGPU workloads on Windows with Chrome

 TL;DR

-⚠ Before anything else, please remember that this is a hacky solution and that you should not browse the open web with that DLL attached.
-It should only be used for a GPU profiling session and removed afterwards.
-It also conflicts with PIX, so you should remove it before attempting to take a capture.
-I would recommend adding that DLL to a specific flavor of Chrome ( Dev, Canary, etc. ) that you would only use for GPU profiling.
+⚠ Before anything else, please remember that this is a hacky solution and that you should not browse the open web with these tools attached.
+They should only be used for a GPU profiling session.

 - Download

-from the release section of that repository.- Place it into the
+WinPixEventRuntime.dllfrom the release section of that repository.- Place it into the

-\Google\Chrome\Application\<Version Number>
+\Google\Chrome\Application\<Version Number>folder.

 - Place it into the

---no-sandbox --disable-gpu-sandbox --disable-gpu-watchdog --disable-direct-composition --enable-dawn-features=emit_hlsl_debug_symbols,disable_symbol_renaming
+webgpu_profiling_launcher.exe "C:\Program Files\Google\Chrome\Application\chrome.exe" --no-sandbox --disable-gpu-sandbox --disable-gpu-watchdog --disable-direct-composition --enable-dawn-features=emit_hlsl_debug_symbols,disable_symbol_renaming

 - Use your favorite GPU profiler as usual.